 I find dating and mating rituals of the human species fucking fascinating, don’t you?

 I myself have been out of the game for a long time, I’ve been with Manfriend for almost 2,5 years now.
-But once upon a time, dear reader, I was capable of brutal honesty as well as cunning manipulation in romance to get into people’s hearts, pants or both.
-Both strategies occasionally got me in trouble, but a lot of the time I just got what I wanted.
+But once upon a time, dear reader, I was capable of brutal honesty as well as cunning manipulation in romance.
+This way I got into people’s hearts, pants or both.

 Which I get.
-There are few things more terrifying than asking out a person you like.
-For one thing, you put yourself in a very vulnerable position.
-You’re saying “HEY – I’D DO YOU” in a more politically correct way.
-Second, it’s possible they don’t feel the same way (for whatever reason) and that’s always shit.
+There are few things more terrifying than asking someone out.
+Especially if you really like them; you put yourself in a very vulnerable position.
+You’re basically saying “HEY – I’D DO YOU,” but less blunt .
+Second, it’s possible they don’t feel the same way (for whatever reason) That’s always shit.
 We want the people we like to like us back.

-But, asking out a person you like is also really awesome.
+But, asking someone out is also really awesome.
 A) You teach yourself it’s good to ask for what you want B) you give someone else a huge compliment by showing them you think they are so

 doable lovely that you are willing to ask them out, and C) …they could say ‘yes’.